 SARS – what qualifies an individual as a non-resident

 We have a page regarding taxes.
-SA and Germany does have double taxation treaty
+SA and Germany have a double taxation treaty

 Financial Emigration